KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 * *Username* - provided to user when registering with Aramex
 * *Password* - provided to user when registering with Aramex
 * *Version* - Based on the API version the user is using to invoke the web service
-* *Account Number* - requested from Aramex
+* *Account number* - requested from Aramex
 * *Account PIN* - requested from Aramex
-* *Account Entity* - 3 letter code provided by Aramex
+* *Account entity* - 3 letter code provided by Aramex
-* *Account Country Code* - Two Letter Code Identifying the Country (`Check API Manual <https://www.aramex.com/docs/default-source/resourses/resourcesdata/shipping-services-api-manual.pdf>`_)
+* *Account country code* - Two letter code identifying the country (`Check API Manual <https://www.aramex.com/docs/default-source/resourses/resourcesdata/shipping-services-api-manual.pdf>`_)